-Everything’s put together in half hour, 45 minute, or 60 minute increments.
+Everything’s put together in half-hour, 45 minutes, or 60-minute increments.
 I get as much work done on whatever that moment is for that time.
-And whether I’m complete with the task or not, when the clock goes off, that’s it.
+And whether I’m completed with the task or not, when the clock goes off, that’s it.
 I close it.
 I move on to the next.

 Now it sounds counter-intuitive.
-But when it’s done repeatedly, on a daily basis, you get so much accomplished.
+But when it’s done repeatedly, daily, you get so much accomplished.
 You never become overwhelmed.
-There’s no time suck that happens.
+No time suck happens.

 It’s like, “Okay.
 I got 30 minutes to do this.
 Get as much done as I can.”
-Then I’ll have another 30 minutes tomorrow, and then Friday, and then the following Monday, and so on.
-Literally, my entire day is scheduled out that way.
+Then I’ll have another 30 minutes tomorrow, and later Friday, and then the following Monday, and so on.
+My entire day is scheduled out that way.

 When I’m on someone’s set, I’m there 110%, and I don’t want to be distracted by the outside world.
 So I shut the phone down.
-I will read, but usually I’ll read a book that will keep me calm, meditative, and focused.
-Then when the ADs come and get me to go do my scene(s), then I’m there, and that’s the only world that exists.
+I will read, but usually, I’ll read a book that will keep me calm, meditative, and focused.
+Then when the ADs come and get me to do my scene(s), I’m there, and that’s the only world that exists.

-So for me, the big thing about time management is literally just I create a schedule … I actually create two schedules.
+So for me, the big thing about time management is I create a schedule … I create two schedules.
 I create my daily routine, and then I create my yearly goals.

-The old adage is, like it’s a generational thing.
+The adage is like it’s a generational thing.
 Really in Eastern philosophy, it’s like, “Well, I didn’t finish it, but my son might.
 And if he doesn’t, his son will.”
 So the whole thought process is just a little bit each day, every single day, and you’ll get there.

 I’ve got my wife on it now, doing the same thing.
 She’s flying through stuff, the way she’s getting things accomplished now, as opposed to, it used to be … and myself as well … used to be, it’s like I’ve got this on my plate, and I focus on nothing else until it’s done.
-And that’s just … it becomes a time suck that can lock you down, especially if it’s a really big project.
+And that’s… it becomes a time suck that can lock you down, especially if it’s a considerable project.

-That’s really great advice.
+That’s great advice.
 Do you recall the name of the workshop?

 It was the Actors Business Breakthrough by Dallas Travers, who is a career coach and a small business coach, ran it.
-She was based out of L.A., but had done some seminars here in New York.
-I had attended the seminars & thought, “Oh, this is interesting stuff,” and then signed up for the class.
-I think it was a 10 or 12 week class, done virtually via Skype.
-If I remember correctly, it was like Wednesday nights, between 8 to 10 p.m. every night for 10 weeks, or something like that.
+She was based out of L.A. but had done some seminars here in New York.
+I had attended the workshops & thought, “Oh, this is interesting stuff,” and then signed up for the class.
+I think it was a ten or 12-week class, done virtually via Skype.
+If I remember correctly, it was like Wednesday nights, between 8 to 10 p.m. every night for ten weeks, or something like that.

 Do you know if she’s still doing that?

-She’s no longer focusing on the Acting community but continues to do so for Business owners etc. Definitely speak with her, she’s a pioneer.
+She’s no longer focusing on the Acting community but continues to do so for Business owners etc. Speak with her; she’s a pioneer.

 I imagine, also being that productive in time management, is that how you’re able to maintain the work-life balance?

-My wife helps with the work-life balance in a very big way.
+My wife helps with the work-life balance in a huge way.
 The way I try … My days are usually 12 hour days.
 So I’ll start at 8.
 I’ll finish at about 8.
-Then after that, it’s time … either we go take a long walk or we’ll watch some TV, or go to the movies, or something that we can spend time with each other, and enjoy each other’s company.
+Then after that, it’s time … either we take a long walk, or we’ll watch some TV, or go to the movies, or something that we can spend time with each other, and enjoy each other’s company.